5cover/portfolio/doc/done.md

 Soo..
 Instead i should just set the page name explicitly at the start of every script, and expose it as function and not a constant?

 ## project.scss

+## Préparer l'oral

+Un truc rapide, juste un plan

+## Parcours

+- Lycée
+- BUT informatique
+- Projets?

+## Express translations as JSON

+Right now this is a mess.

+~~No need for lang class, just have an helper function that reads the JSON file in object mode.~~

+Yes need for lang class, because translation is sometimes associated with more complex logic (*fFormatTitle*...).
+Although i could use format strings for this, provided PHP has support for this.
+Look it up in the documentation I guess.

+We can use fprintf for it